christianspecht/vba-helpers/readme-full.md

 - **`File_WriteAllText`**
 Writes the content of a string variable into a text file.

+- **`InputBox_PressedCancel`**
+Receives the return value of an `InputBox`, returns `True` when the input was canceled.
+Normally you can't distinguish whether you cancelled the input or submitted an empty string - the `InputBox` returns an empty string in both cases.
+Example: `InputBox_PressedCancel(InputBox("foo"))` returns `True` when you press Cancel, and `False` when you press OK without entering a value.

 - **`Path_Combine`**
 Combines several strings into a path and takes care of directory separators, i.e. `path_combine("c:\","\foo","bar")` will return `c:\foo\bar`